-This webinar, led by the Center for Health Care Strategies (CHCS) and made possible through support from California Health Care Foundation (CHCF), will share findings from a recently released national scan that examines a range of state approaches to increase engagement of CHW/Ps.
-Drawing from research and interviews with CHW/P subject matter experts within California and across the country, the webinar will highlight opportunities for California to enhance the professional recognition of CHW/Ps through training and certification, and explore lessons from states for building a sustainable CHW/P workforce.
+This webinar, led by the Center for Health Care Strategies (CHCS) and made possible through support from California Health Care Foundation (CHCF), shared findings from a recently released national scan that examines a range of state approaches to increase engagement of CHW/Ps.
+Drawing from research and interviews with CHW/P subject matter experts within California and across the country, the webinar highlighted opportunities for California to enhance the professional recognition of CHW/Ps through training and certification, and explore lessons from states for building a sustainable CHW/P workforce.

 I. Welcome and Introduction